samihpaiwandali-collab/Visual-Prompt-Studio/README.md

 # Visual-Prompt-Studio
-This is my prompt portolo for my art
+This is my prompt portfolio for my art class.